 - After cleaning, vacuum the entire area again using a HEPA or high quality vacuum cleaner.

 - Visually inspect the unit and the soil outside the unit to ensure that all areas are free of debris and dust.

-At this time we do not offer these inspections due to the high cost and the likelyhood that lead will be found unless the house has been completely remodeled.
-These inspections are typically at least $300 from other providers who use an XRF gun to analyze the layers of paint on all surfaces inside and outside the home.
+At this time I do not offer these inspections due to the high cost and the high likelyhood that lead will be found unless the house has been completely remodeled.
+These inspections are typically at least $200-250 from other providers who use an XRF gun to analyze the layers of paint on all surfaces inside and outside the home.
 If lead is found, those surfaces will have to be removed and the house re-tested or the owner may have to face the additional cost of a Full Risk Reduction Inspection.